MiniDigger/Minetrack/README.md

 This fork is maintained by MiniDigger (I only add servers, lol).
 If you want your server to be added, open a PR!

 #### Try it out!
-You can see an up-to-date copy of the production branch running on http://minetrack.minidigger.me
+You can see an up-to-date copy running on http://minetrack.minidigger.me

 "master" branch contains everything you need to start your own copy. "production" branch is what's used in the production environment of the minetrack.me site.